Education at the Wisconsin Institute

 Each course is offered in our popular format.
 We start with morning classroom sessions.
 After lunch (included) it’s off to the university’s pilot paper machine and/or paper testing lab for hands-on sessions guided by Paper Science & Engineering faculty and WIST laboratory staff.

 Take one course or all three.
 But register early because space is limited.
 Use the links below to jump to an online registration form.
 Registration will close automatically for each course at 16 registrants.
-If you receive a registration closed message, you may place yourself on a wait list by emailing Angie.Hauer@uwsp.edu
+If you receive a registration closed message, you may place yourself on a wait list for future course offerings by emailing Angie.Hauer@uwsp.edu We expect that future courses will be offered at full tuition rates.

 Register for Measuring and Controlling Paper Formation